activist-org/i18n-check/README.md

 # Conventions [`⇧`](#contents)

-[activist](https://github.com/activist-org/activist) i18n/L10n keys follow the following conventions that are enforced by `i18n-check`:
+[activist](https://github.com/activist-org/activist) i18n keys follow the following conventions that are enforced by `i18n-check`:

 - All key base paths should be the file path where the key is used
 - If a key is used in more than one file, then the lowest common directory followed by `_global` is the base path
 - Base paths should be followed by a minimally descriptive content reference that are checked only for formatting
-- Separate base directory paths by `.`
+- Separate base directory paths by periods (`.`)
-- Separate all directory and file name components as well as content references by `_`
+- Separate all directory and file name components as well as content references by underscores (`_`)
 - Repeat words in file paths for organization should not be repeated in the key

 > [!NOTE]